Dr Esmee Hanna

 After teaching Sociology, Social Policy, Criminology and Law at the University of Leeds, and Social Sciences at the Open University she moved into a research focused career, working as a researcher on the Young Lives at Times project which was part of Timescapes, a major ESRC funded longitudinal programme of work at the University of Leeds.
 This work saw her exploring secondary analysis of data around young people, as well as conducting research about teenage fathers (The Following Fathers project).
 Esmée has also conducted research for major companies, including Co-Operative Legal Services and Legal & General.

-Esmée's current research for the Centre for Men’s Health focuses predominantly around fatherhood, fertility and wider understandings of men’s health and wellbeing.
+Esmée's current research focuses predominantly around fatherhood, fertility and wider understandings of men’s health and wellbeing.
 Esmée works in close collaboration with community, practitioner and professional partners within her research.

 - Young Fathers Support Service Evaluation - This two year project will evaluate a new initiative in the North East of England which aims to improve the wellbeing, relationships and skills of young men who are fathers.
 The project will be using visual methods alongside qualitative and quantitative measures to capture young men’s views and experiences.